Get all the latest data for Amsterdam

 How will population growth and other factors impact property values in Amsterdam in 5 years?

-The demographic shift with the strongest influence on Amsterdam property demand is the continued growth in smaller households (singles and couples), which increases total housing demand even when population growth is moderate.
+The demographic shift with the strongest effect on Amsterdam property demand is the growth of smaller households with solid incomes, because these buyers and renters compete for the same apartments.

 infographics comparison property prices Amsterdam